Adapt is under active development

 Documentation#

-Detailed usage, configuration, outputs, and troubleshooting:
+Detailed usage, configuration, outputs, and troubleshooting: docs/USAGE.md

-Status and compatibility#
+Status and Compatibility#

-No backward compatibility is guaranteed for code, APIs, configuration, or generated data products (e.g., SQLite/Parquet/NetCDF).
-Expect breaking changes between commits and releases.
+No backward compatibility is guaranteed for code, APIs, configuration, or generated data products (e.g., SQLite, Parquet, NetCDF).

 Funding#